Planning your sprint training program

 The following is an example for weeks 3 and 4:

-"Winders" are continuous runs - sprint/stride the straight and jog the bends (of the track - but can also be done on a football or rugby pitch).
+"Winders" are continuous runs - sprint/stride the straights and jog the bends (of the track - but can also be done on a football or rugby pitch).

 The underpass session is another continuous run.
-Near my home track we have a running circuit of 1-minute per lap which includes around 25 steps near the end.
+Near my home track, we have a running circuit of approximately 1 minute per lap which includes around 25 steps near the end.
 The need to take these steps one at a time introduces leg speed and also breaks up the rhythm of the run and increase its difficulty.

 As the weeks pass I would increase the number of reps and then start to increase the speed to 80%.